The State Library's collection serves Kentucky's need to know by assuring equitable access to high quality library information resources and services.

 (1) The following public records are excluded from the application of KRS 61.870 to 61.884 and shall be subject to inspection only upon order of a court of competent jurisdiction. . .

 (a) Public records containing information of a personal nature where the public disclosure thereof would constitute a clearly unwarranted invasion of personal privacy."

 How may I return materials I've checked out?

-Customers may return items to the State Library during normal operating hours: Monday - Friday, 10:00 - 4:00 ET.
-Book drops are located outside the building for return of materials during evenings, on weekends or state holidays.
-Please do not place audiobooks, videos or DVDs in the book drops; these items need to be returned inside the library.
-State agency employees may return items using messenger mail.
+Customers may return items to the State Library during normal operating hours: Monday - Friday, 9am - 4pm ET.
+State agency employees may also return items using messenger mail.

 What is your overdue policy?

 Library users are notified of overdue material by email or U. S. mail.
 After the item is 28 days overdue, a Fine & Fee notice is sent for the replacement costs and a $10.00 processing fee per item.
 Fines are not charged for overdue days and all charges are removed if the materials are returned in good condition.
 Non-return or nonpayment for unreturned or damaged materials will result in suspension of borrowing privileges.